Military Law Issues

 Prerequisites for valid will:

-In Michigan, must be 18 years or older and have sufficient mental capacity.
+In Michigan, the testator must be 18 years or older and have sufficient mental capacity.
 MCL 700.2501

-Sound mind- ability to understand making will and objects of bounty.
-In Michigan, fourfold test of sufficient mental capacity:
+Sound mind- Must have the ability to understand that he/she is making a will and know the objects of his/her bounty.
+In Michigan, there is a fourfold test of sufficient mental capacity:

 1. Ability to understand that he or she is providing for the disposition of his or her property after death.